DAZHAdazha/Java-Movie-Ticket-System/README.md

 **API Funtures**
-/api/getPhoneCode Get the SMS code for log in /api/captcha Generate the captcha for the sign in and sign up /api/phoneLogin Using SMS login
+/api/getPhoneCode Get the SMS code for log in

+/api/captcha Generate the captcha for the sign in and sign up

+/api/phoneLogin Using SMS login

-/api/pwdLogin Using password and user name to log in /api/getUserInfo Get user information for the current user.
+/api/pwdLogin Using password and user name to log in

+/api/getUserInfo Get user information for the current user.

-/api/updateUserAvatar Update user avatar /api/updateUserName Update user name /api/updateUserPwd Change account's password /api/getMovieList Get local cinema movies' information /api/getMovieDetail Loading film's information /api/getUserComment Get a movie's comment.
+/api/updateUserAvatar Update user avatar

+/api/updateUserName Update user name

+/api/updateUserPwd Change account's password

+/api/getMovieList Get local cinema movies' information

+/api/getMovieDetail Loading film's information

+/api/getUserComment Get a movie's comment.

-/api/getCurrentCinemaDetail Loading a cinema's information /api/getScheduleById Get a detail of a movie's schedule.
+/api/getCurrentCinemaDetail Loading a cinema's information.

+/api/getScheduleById Get a detail of a movie's schedule.

 /api/order Submit a order